LeninSG21/WidowX/Arduino Library/README.md

 Also, you should see in the same space the Bioloid and BasicLinearAlgebra libraries.
 That means that everything is installed properly and that the arm is ready to be used.

-To confirm the installation, open the file _Arduino Library/Examples/testArm.ino._ The arm should move to rest position, then home, then center and finally rest position again.
+To confirm the installation, open the file [**Arduino Library > Examples > testArm.ino**](https://github.com/LeninSG21/WidowX/blob/master/Arduino%20Library/Examples/testArm/testArm.ino).
+The arm should move to rest position, then home, then center and finally rest position again.
 Open the Serial terminal at 115,200 bps to check the messages from the test.

 ## WidowX Files